The Trafalgar Collection ~ Available as a signed limited edition print

 This original marine painting was produced for Victory 2005 and has become the iconic image of the famous HMS Pickle having featured in numerous articles and several books, example,

 The painting & the schooner

-The Royal Navy’s most celebrated Schooner, a definitive marine painting of HMS Pickle.
+The Royal Navy’s most celebrated Schooner, HMS Pickle.

 In the notoriously stormy autumnal Bay of Biscay